 Testing these applications goes far beyond checking individual features.
-It involves evaluating performance, scalability, security, and seamless integration across dozens of interconnected tools and departments.
+Enterprise QA teams need to validate performance, scalability, security, compliance, and seamless integration across dozens of interconnected tools, teams, environments, and departments.

 In this guide, we’ll break down what makes enterprise software testing so challenging, how to overcome the most common hurdles, and what strategies, tools, and practices can help you deliver higher-quality enterprise applications at scale.